 In our view, there does exist an incongruence within the Local Content requirements in the existing and proposed legal framework.
 This, however, is not in mostly in the definition but on the variations in the measurement of local content success and the approaches.
-First, although the Petroleum Act Cap 308 makes reference to the issue of Local Content, it is silent on the applicable thresholds.
-An additional gap emanates from the definition of indigenous Kenyan company under the Public Procurement and Asset Disposal Act, which is based on 100% ownership by Kenyan nationals.
+First, although the Petroleum Act Cap 308 contains a provision on Local Content, it is silent on the applicable thresholds.
+An additional gap emanates from the definition of indigenous Kenyan company under the Public Procurement and Asset Disposal Act 2015, which is based on 100% ownership by Kenyan nationals.
 This could lock out room for joint ventures and other forms of partnerships with foreign companies that could bring local suppliers up to international standards.
 Further, different Local Content thresholds are spelled out in the respective laws and regulations, whereas others are quiet on the levels of Local Content sought to be achieved.
 There are also multiple bodies proposed to monitor and ensure compliance with the Local Content requirements.
 The other issue is the variation in the measurement of Local Content in the various legal frameworks.
-This can be harmonised first by setting a strategic objective for the country and how this can be achieved, and, secondly, by aligning all existing and future legislation with that objective.
+This can be harmonised first by setting a strategic objective for the country and how this can be achieved; and, secondly, by aligning all existing and future legislation with that objective.

-2.2.
-Why local content may be a challenge to implement in Kenya
+2.2 Why local content may be a challenge to implement in Kenya

-2.2.1.
-Lack of an Overarching Local Content Policy and Legal Framework
+2.2.1 Lack of an Overarching Local Content Policy and Legal Framework

 The theory behind Local Content policies is to encourage local participation in foreign direct investment through the use of local labour, goods and services.
 However, from the analysis above, Kenya lacks an overarching legal and policy framework to drive the Local Content agenda in the petroleum sector and link sector-specific development plans with the country's national development plans.
 Moreover, the Petroleum Act 1986 narrowly recognises Local Content by imposing an obligation under the PSC for contractors to give preference to the use of locally available products, goods and services.
 Notwithstanding the good intentions of this requirement, the fact that PSCs are often negotiated between the Government and petroleum companies may result to PSCs having different Local Content provisions.
-The lack of uniformity in all PSCs also means that it is difficult for companies to understand what provisions will be included in a PSC and the extent to which it can be negotiated.
+The lack of uniformity in all PSCs also means that it is difficult for companies to understand what provisions will be included in a PSC and the extent to which it can be negotiated.16

 Further, there is currently no independent regulator to monitor and enforce the relevant Local Content provisions in Kenya.
 This has made it difficult to keep track of the extent to which contractors are complying with the Local Content requirements in their PSCs.
+There is also lack of transparency and accountability mechanisms for the utilisation of the Training Fund established under the Petroleum Act 1986.

-2.2.2.
-Lack of Specialised/ Technical Skills
+2.2.2 Lack of Specialised/ Technical Skills

-There is a general consensus that lack of specialized skills is a major obstacle to the realization of local participation in Kenya's petroleum sector, which is highly specialised and complex.
-The World Economic Forum (WEF) Human Capital Report of 2017 places Kenya at position 101 in the development of future skills and knowhow, and position 74 in the use of specialized skills at work.
-This paints a worrying picture for a country that aspires to be a technology hub in Africa.
+There is a general consensus that lack of specialized skills is a major obstacle to the realization of local participation in Kenya's petroleum sector, which is highly specialised and complex.17 The World Economic Forum (WEF) Human Capital Report of 2017 places Kenya at position 101 in the development of future skills and knowhow, and position 74 in the use of specialized skills at work.18 This paints a worrying picture for a country that aspires to be a technology hub in Africa.